 If one opens a single GRIB file in the CDM, a gbx9 and ncx file will be created for that file.
 If one opens a collection of multiple GRIB files, a gbx9 file is created for each file, and one ncx file is created for the entire collection.

-Both kinds of index files are binary, private formats for the CDM, whose format may change as needed, transparent to any application.
+Both kinds of index files are binary, private formats for the CDM, whose format may change as needed.
+Your application should not depend in any way on the details of these formats.

 The use of external tables in GRIB is quite problematic (read here for more details).
 Nonetheless, GRIB files are in wide use internationally and contain invaluable data.
 The CDM is a general-purpose GRIB reading library that makes GRIB data available through the CDM/NetCDF API, that is, as multidimensional data arrays and CF-compliant metadata and coordinates.